Laurance B. VanMeter

-Laurance Browning VanMeter (born August 28, 1958) is an American lawyer serving as the chief justice of the Kentucky Supreme Court.
+Laurance Browning VanMeter (born August 28, 1958) is an American lawyer who served as the chief justice of the Kentucky Supreme Court from 2023 to 2025.
+He was elected to the court in 2016.

 Early life and education

 VanMeter was born in 1958 in Lexington, Kentucky and was raised in Winchester.
 He earned his undergraduate degree in history from Vanderbilt University in 1980 and his Juris Doctor from the University of Kentucky College of Law in 1983.

-Legal career and state court service
+Career

-He practiced law with the firm of Stoll, Keenon & Park from 1983 to 1994.
+VanMeter practiced law with the firm of Stoll, Keenon & Park from 1983 to 1994.
 From 1994 to 1999, he was district court judge for Division 1 of the 22nd Judicial District, serving Fayette County.
 In 1999, he was appointed to the Fayette County Circuit Court bench, where he served until his election to the Kentucky Court of Appeals.

 He was elected to the Kentucky Court of Appeals in November 2003 and served there until his elevation to the Supreme Court.
 He was named as acting Chief Judge of the Court of Appeals in 2010.